seanbaxter/circle/variant/README.md

 [**variant code here**](variant.hxx)

-This is a Circle implementation of C++20's [`std::variant` class](http://eel.is/c++draft/variant).
-The goal of this exercise isn't as much to provide a faster-compiling variant (although it is!), but to improve the language so that implementing this sophisticated class isn't a struggle.
+This is a Circle implementation of C++20's [`std::variant`](http://eel.is/c++draft/variant) class.
+The goal of this exercise isn't about providing a faster-compiling variant, although it it that.
+Like my [mdspan implementation](https://github.com/seanbaxter/mdspan#mdspan-circle), working through variant is an opportunity to extend the language so that writing such advanced code no longer poses a challenge.

 The libstdc++ variant is [very scary](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/variant).
 If the veteran C++ programmers who implemented this had so much trouble, what hope is there for the rest of is?

-Like my [mdspan implementation](https://github.com/seanbaxter/mdspan#mdspan-circle), this variant class is an opportunity to augment the Circle language with features to relieve programming pain.

 This new variant is a simple transliteration from standardese.
 It leverages a bunch of existing Circle features: